A Former Nxivm Cult Member Explains How She Recruited Thousands

 "And what is it that’s getting in the way of that?
 What are you doing to sabotage yourself?"

 "Okay, that’s great.
 So what if I told you that you could take these classes and they would help you get to the root these problems of and how to work past them?
-You could stop being part of the problem and start being part of the solution, and you would only have to pay $2,500."
+You could stop being part of the problem and start being part of the solution, and you would only have to pay $2,500 (around £2000)."

 I’d say that sounds like a lot of money.